 We are so fortunate to have our work supported by so many wonderful volunteers.
-Volunteers bring skills, energy, and a passion for the life chances of our customers and are involved in a vast range of activity from helping customers in our gardens to supporting the development of work skills.
+Volunteers bring skills, energy, and a passion for the life chances of our customers and are involved in a vast range of activity from brewing beer to helping customers in our gardens or supporting the development of work skills in our cafés and bakery.